OuhscBbmc/prairie-outpost-public/documentation/services/spinup-investigation.md

 1. Develop interactive [Shiny](https://shiny.rstudio.com/gallery/) reports  on the BBMC's server, hosted by Shared Services.
 Data is either aggregated or de-identified.

+## ODBC DSN

+Besides a clone of the repository, the only thing on the workstation is the ODBC DSN.
+These need to be set up for the outpost and cache_staging only once, with [these instructions](https://github.com/OuhscBbmc/BbmcResources/blob/master/instructions/odbc-dsn.md#create-local-dsn).

 ## CDW Cache Staging

 The cache_staging database already exists.
 Create a schema (to organize the project's tables, and keep them isolated from )